A foggy cityscape of the Portland, Oregon skyline

 Things to do in Centennial

-Daily shopping, casual dining, and a variety of businesses line SE Division street in the center of the neighborhood.
+Daily shopping, casual dining, and a variety of businesses line SE Division Street in the center of the neighborhood.
 Parks and community gardens amidst residential streets are easily walkable.
 Because the area is primarily residential, residents tend to head to Gresham or Portland for festivals and events.

 Transportation